htso/Algo-Strategy-Backtesting/README.md

 ## WARNING
 As in many other combinatoric problems, the scale of computation and memory requirement grow exponentially with the number of partitions.
 It is recommended that `S` be set to no more than 20.

+## Cousins
+A python implementation of PBO is forthcoming.
+Stay tuned.

 ## Platforms
 Developed and tested on Linux (ubuntu 14.04), R 3.4.4.